 - PhD, Department of Spanish and Portugese, Stanford University

-Brandi Lawless is an associate professor in the communication studies department.
+Brandi Lawless is a professor in the Department of Communication Studies.
 Broadly, her research can be defined as critical intercultural communication — an area of research concerned with understanding power, privilege, marginalization, hegemony, and ideologies.
 She is interested in the ways individuals (re)produce and communicate identities and subjectivities at the intersections of race, class, gender, ethnicity, and other aspects of identity.
-Her most recent work has explored...
+Her most recent work has explored intercultural...

 - PhD, Communication, University of New Mexico

 - MA, Communication Studies, San Francisco State University